Deputy Sheriff William A. Daniels

 William A. Daniels

-Deputy Daniels was killed when he was ambushed by Apache Indians near Bisbee.
+Deputy Sheriff William Daniels was killed when he was ambushed by Apache Indians near Bisbee.

 He was riding with two companions when his horse was shot and killed.
 The horse fell on him, pinning him to the ground.
-He used his rifle to defend himself but was quickly overwhelmed by the Indians who cut his throat.
+He used his rifle to defend himself, but was quickly overwhelmed by the Indians, who cut his throat.
 His companions fled back to Bisbee for help.
-When they got back, they were unable to track the Indians.
+When they returned, they were unable to locate the Indians.

-Deputy Daniels was a Union Civil War Veteran who served as a private with the Nebraska 2nd Calvary, Company E. He was survived by his wife and five young children.
+Deputy Daniels was a Union Civil War Veteran who served as a private with the Nebraska 2nd Cavalry, Company E. He was survived by his wife and five young children.

 Bio